oceanprotocol-archive/predict-eth/examples/predict-eth-ocean-data-linear-models.md

 ## Appendix: Load helper functions

-If the Python console isn't already open: `python`

-In the Python console, copy and paste everything below:
+In the Python console, copy and paste the code below:

 ```python
 #imports